fix

 52% of companies felt that the costs of earning ISO 27001 certification were well worth the benefits that it brought them.
 We’re firm believers that penetration testing is generally the more worthwhile security testing alternative that provides you with more ROI during your ISO 27001 process than other testing approaches such as vulnerability scanning or red teaming.
 Let’s dive into some of these benefits below.

-Other security testing methods such as vulnerability scanning don’t necessarily consider your application business logic.
+Other security testing methods such as vulnerability scanning don’t necessarily consider your application's business logic.
 This means they might not get to the dark corners of your application - and might even miss a major component!
 On average, scanners failed to find 16 vulnerabilities per container tested.
-While that’s not to say that penetration testers would have guaranteed to find them, there is definitely a larger level of uncertainty around vulnerability scanner performance.
+While that’s not to say that penetration testers would have guaranteed to find them, there is a larger level of uncertainty around vulnerability scanner performance.
 When working with a penetration tester, your team can reach out at any time to ask questions about how or why a test was conducted in a certain way.
 The same can’t be said for automated tooling.

 Find & remediate vulnerabilities before they’re weaponized